 If your iPhone is struggling on iOS 13.3 or an older version of iOS 13, you might want to install the iOS 13.3.1 update right now.

 If you need help making a decision, please check out our reasons to, and not to, install the iOS 13.3.1 update.
 It’ll help you to one side of the fence or the other.

 iOS 13.3.1 Problems

-iOS 13.3.1 has only been out for a short time, but the firmware is already causing problems for some iPhone users.
+iOS 13.3.1 is causing problems for some iPhone users.
 Some of these problems are brand new, others have carried over from previous versions of iOS.

 The current list of iOS 13.3.1 problems includes installation problems, issues with first and third-party apps, UI lag, random reboots, abnormal battery drain, Exchange issues, issues with Touch ID and Face ID, and a variety of other bugs and performance issues.